Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: Introduction

 \section{Introduction}

-Bronchial anatomical labeling enables clinicians to precisely identify the bronchus or subsegment involved with the pathological lesion, thereby facilitating the optimal planning of the surgical approach while minimizing injury to surrounding healthy tissues~\cite{bib2,bib8}.
-When integrated with advanced navigation technologies, bronchial anatomical labeling supports the precise guidance of surgical instruments by robotic or navigational systems, ensuring accurate execution of procedures within the intricate pulmonary anatomy~\cite{bib0}.
-Furthermore, bronchial anatomical labeling also assists clinicians in better assessing individual anatomical variations in each patient and developing personalized surgical plans, particularly for patients with significant anatomical anomalies.
+Bronchial anatomical labeling enables clinicians to precisely identify the bronchus or subsegment involved with the pathological lesion, thereby facilitating the optimal planning of the surgical approach while minimizing injury to surrounding healthy tissues~\cite{bib2}.
+When integrated with advanced navigation technologies, the hierarchical bronchial labeling (lobar, segmental, and subsegmental levels) supports the precise guidance of surgical instruments by robotic or navigational systems(as illustrated in Fig.~\ref{fig1}(a) and (b)).
+This ensures accurate execution of procedures within the intricate pulmonary anatomy~\cite{bib0}.
+Accurate anatomical labeling ensures reliable navigation trajectories for bronchoscopy; while labeling errors can lead to failed interventions, as shown in Fig.~\ref{fig1}(c) and (d).

+In addition, bronchial anatomical labeling allows for a comprehensive assessment of resectability and improved identification of complicated anatomical variations for segmentectomy~\cite{bib25}.
+Furthermore, its applications extend beyond procedural applications to include diagnostic advancements~\cite{bib14}.
+These features serve as robust biomarkers for clinical diagnosis and prognosis.

+These clinical applications focus on local segments and subsegments surrounding the lesions, underscoring the importance of ensuring the precision and completeness of each anatomical region.
+As shown in Fig.~\ref{fig1}, these regions can naturally be represented as anatomical subtrees within the airway structure.
+Unlike branch-wise correctness, anatomical subtree-wise consistency reflects the integrity of the entire anatomical structure, as demonstrated in Fig.~\ref{fig1}(e), which is critical to deliver precise and clinically meaningful outcomes.